A young business man who is confused while reading financial statements for private audits

 1. Determine Your Point of Contact for the Audit

 Before you gather your financial statements and supporting documents, you need to determine who in your organization will be the point of contact for the independent audit.
-This person will be responsible for working with the CPA firm to ensure the audit is conducted on time and materials delivered to the audit team.
+This person will be responsible for working with the audit firm to ensure the audit is conducted on time and materials delivered to the audit team.

 While several qualified people in your office may be eligible to be the point of contact, having too many people involved in an audit can lead to confusion.
 Simplify the process by choosing a leader to take on the responsibility of communication with your audit team.